ibm-cloud-docs/vmwaresolutions/vrw/vrw-addingremovingservers.md

 # Expanding and contracting capacity for VMware Regulated Workloads
 {: #vrw-addingremovingservers}

-Expand or contract the capacity of your VMware® Regulated Workloads instances according to your business needs, by adding or removing VMware vSphere® ESXi™ servers or Network File System (NFS) storage.
+Expand or contract the capacity of your VMware® Regulated Workloads instances according to your business needs, by adding or deleting VMware vSphere® ESXi™ servers or Network File System (NFS) storage.

 ## Before adding or deleting ESXi servers
 {: #vrw-addingremovingservers-before}